NASA-IMPACT/veda-data-pipelines/lambdas/stac-gen/README.md

-This docker image queries CMR for metadata associated with a granule, creates a STAC Item and then inserts it into a remote database.
+This docker image creates a STAC Item and then inserts it into a remote database.
+If `granule_id` is passed in the input, the function queries CMR for metadata associated with a granule and uses the CMR metadata in the STAC metadata.

 ```bash
 docker build -t stac-gen .